Golden Lotus Nei Gong

 This doesn't mean complete inactivity, but rather acting in accordance with the Dao, the natural order of the universe, without forceful striving or unnecessary effort.
 The sage, in tune with what is referenced simply as Dao "the way", achieves more by acting naturally and allowing things to unfold, rather than trying to force outcomes.

 Neigong (pronounced "nay-gung") is a Daoist term that translates to "internal skill" or "internal work".
 It refers to a type of training used in some martial arts and/or health practices that focuses on cultivating and harnessing the body's internal energy, or qi (also spelled chi).
 The terms "qigong", "chi kung/nei gong" are considered relatively a modern umbrella terms in the context of a long history of various practices for cultivating vital energy (Qi) in China.
-The term "qigong" was popularized in the 1950s by the Chinese government to categorize a diverse set of exercises that had existed for thousands of years.
+The term "qigong" was popularized in the 1950s by the Chinese government to categorize a diverse set of exercises that had existed for hundreds of years.
 These practices were previously known by different names, such as Dao Yin, Nei Gong, and Ming Gong.

 "Nei Gong" (or "Nei Kung") is an older term meaning "internal skill" or "internal work".
 It generally refers to practices aimed at developing internal energy or power, often associated with the health practices of some internal martial arts and related to Daoist/Taoist traditions.